mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 [0xABAD](https://github.com/0xABAD/magic-mouse-2) created a fix that loads the driver when it detects the mouse.
 Here we'll show an updated version that was changed a bit to use the idProduct of the device to identify any Magic Mouse 2.

-To begin we need to build the driver and register it has a kernel module, please take a look at `scripts/install.sh`.
+To begin we need to build the driver and register it as a kernel module, please take a look at `scripts/install.sh`.

-With that we'll create a shell script that will load the driver.
+With that, we'll create a shell script that will load the driver.
 Let's create a folder in `/opt/` to place it into.

 ```bash
 sudo mkdir -p /opt/magic-mouse-fix/
 ```

 Let's create a script named `magic-mouse-2-add.sh` (to create and edit it use something like `sudo nano /opt/magic-mouse-fix/magic-mouse-2-add.sh`).
-This should be the its contents:
+This should be the contents:

 ```bash
 #!/bin/sh